m21ark/pfl_t2/README.md

 ## Conclusions

-We think that the game was a bit more complex then what we were expecting at the beginning of the project
+We think that the game was a bit more complex then what we were expecting at the beginning of the project.
+We also think that this game is probably one of the hardest of the set of games proposed.
+We are happy that we managed to finish it, respecting all the rules proposed and making modular code.
+We got some issues with some rules implemented.For example, It was not trivial to understand all the possible ways of transitions from the drop to the capture phase.
+It was also not trivial to implement a good evaluation function for the computer and to have a playable design for the game.
+Despite of that, we were able to solve all the issues and implement a good playable game.

-Conclusões do trabalho, incluindo limitações do trabalho desenvolvido (known issues), assim como possíveis melhorias identificadas (roadmap) (até 250 palavras)
+A possible improvement would be to implement a better and more random evaluation function for the computer.
+Ours is to afraid to make mistakes and will sometimes loop endlessly when playing against other computer.
+It also does not understand the concept of "time", making moves in an incorrect order because it knows that the opponent has no good response.